nzrsky/CodableRequest/CONTRIBUTING.md

-# Welcome to the contributing guide for Postie
+# Welcome to the contributing guide for CodableRequest

 Thank you for taking your time to contribute to our project!

 ## New contributor guide

-To get an overview of the project, please read the [README](https://github.com/kula-app/Postie/blob/main/README.md).
+To get an overview of the project, please read the [README](https://github.com/kula-app/CodableRequest/blob/main/README.md).
 There you can find the instructions on how to get started with the code.

 ### Issues